side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2015/2015-10-19-upcoming-in-office-hours-fosdem-planning-session.md

----
-:layout: post
-:title: "Upcoming in office hours: FOSDEM Planning Session"
-:nodeid: 635
-:created: 1445283302
-:tags:
-  - general
-  - news
-  - video
-  - office hours
-:author: rtyler
----

-For the past several years we've been attending [FOSDEM](https://fosdem.org), a massive free and open source event in Brussels, Belgium.
-In preparation for this upcoming FOSDEM (2016) event, we will be hosting an open planning meeting via Google Hangouts during this week's "[Office Hours](https://wiki.jenkins-ci.org/display/JENKINS/Office+Hours)."
+For the past several years we’ve been attending [FOSDEM](https://fosdem.org), a massive free and open source event in Brussels, Belgium.
+In preparation for this upcoming FOSDEM (2016) event, we will be hosting an open planning meeting via Google Hangouts during this week’s “[Office Hours](https://wiki.jenkins-ci.org/display/JENKINS/Office+Hours).”

 **Agenda:**

 - Gauge who can participate and at what capacity.
 - Pre-FOSDEM Contributor Summit
 - After-hours meetup/happy hour
-- Plans for a Jenkins stand (assuming we're accepted):
+- Plans for a Jenkins stand (assuming we’re accepted):
 - What demo materials
 - Schwag
 - Revised [Jenkins Flyer](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+Flyer)